-At the base of the slide, there is a kiddie pool with its own miniature slide for the little ones!
+There is a kiddie pool at the base of the slide with a miniature slide for the little ones!

 While I can’t cover everything about the pool in this post, I have an extensive review covering all of Stormalong Bay here.

 Additionally, this is our favorite resort at Disney World.
 If you would like to learn more, we keep an updated review.